 Better Performance and Efficiency

 Coastal-coated air conditioning equipment is usually housed in a stainless steel weatherized cabinet.
-The coil is coated with a saltwater-resistant substance like an epoxy.
+The coil is coated with a saltwater-resistant substance like epoxy.
 Some coastal-coated equipment is even designed differently so that sand and debris cannot enter the system as easily.
 All of this allows the components to run smoothly, reducing the chances of repairs and possibly extending the lifespan of the unit.

 Tried and Tested

 Studies have shown that air conditioners in coastal areas run more efficiently if they are coated with corrosion-protecting materials.
-The coils allow refrigerant to absorb and release heat more efficiently when they are kept clean, and the coastal coating helps this to happen.
+The coils allow refrigerants to absorb and release heat more efficiently when they are kept clean, and the coastal coating helps this to happen.
 While regular maintenance is still recommended, the wear and tear through the season should remain minimal.